KMT2C

 Symptoms

-Because the KMT2C gene is important for the proper function of the body’s cells, some people may have:
+Because the KMT2C gene is important for brain activity, many people who have KMT2C-related syndrome have:

 • Short height